Lewis Capaldi: 2023–present: Hiatus, return and Survive EP

 In June 2025, he returned to Glastonbury with a surprise set, his first public performance since announcing his extended break.
 On the same day, he released his comeback single "Survive" which he performed at Glastonbury and peaked at Number 1 in the UK charts following his performance, his sixth number-one in the UK.
 This would later be revealed as the lead single to his next extended play.
-In September 2025, he released his second single "Something in the Heavens", which peaked at number three on the UK Charts.
-In October 2025, he released his third single "Almost", and announced his next extended play, titled Survive, which was released on 14 November 2025.
+In September 2025, he released his second single "Something in the Heavens", which peaked at No. 3 on the UK Charts.
+In October 2025, he released his third single "Almost", and announced his next extended play, titled Survive, which was released on 14 November 2025, along with the fourth and final single, "The Day That I Die".
+On 17 April 2026, a reissued version of the EP was released along with a bonus single, "Stay Love".

+Over the summer of 2026, Capaldi performed at many festivals including TRNSMT, the Isle of Wight Festival, and BST Hyde Park.
+During his festival run, he confirmed that his third studio album was in the works and that after the summer he would step away from the spotlight to focus on working on the project.

 Personal life

 Capaldi is a fan of association football and supports the Glasgow-based Celtic F.C.
 He and actor Peter Capaldi are second cousins once removed.
-Peter appeared in Lewis's music video for "Someone You Loved".
+Peter appeared in Lewis' music video for "Someone You Loved".

-After his rise to fame, Capaldi started feeling anxiety and a pressure to perform, and he started showing nervous tics.
-In September 2022, he revealed that he had been diagnosed with Tourette's syndrome.
-During the COVID-19 pandemic, he moved back to his parents' house in Whitburn, Scotland, to work on his second album.
+After his rise to fame, Lewis Capaldi started feeling anxiety and a pressure to perform, and he started to have nervous tics.
+In September 2022, he revealed that he had been diagnosed with Tourette syndrome.
+During the COVID-19 pandemic, he moved back to his parents' house in Whitburn, Scotland to work on his second album.
 In April 2023, his documentary How I'm Feeling Now was released on Netflix.

-Capaldi had been in a relationship with Scottish actress Ellie MacDowall from June 2023 to August 2024.
+Capaldi and Scottish actress Ellie MacDowall dated from June 2023 to August 2024.

 Influences

 Growing up, Capaldi listened to heavy metal bands including Slipknot and Avenged Sevenfold, pop-punk bands such as Blink-182 and Busted, rock bands like Oasis, and indie rock bands such as the View.
 He discovered a love for "soulful pop music" from the work of Paolo Nutini and Joe Cocker.
-Capaldi has expressed admiration for the 1975, the Macabees, Arctic Monkeys, The Beatles, and Bob Dylan.
-Adele and Kings of Leon have also inspired his songwriting.
+Capaldi has expressed admiration for The 1975, the Macabees, Arctic Monkeys, the Beatles, and Bob Dylan.
+Adele and Kings of Leon have inspired his songwriting.